eilab-gt/SuspensePerception/research/gerrig_normal.md

 ### Version 1

 Filled with confidence after defeating Le Chiffre, Bond had extended an invitation to Vesper to dine with him in the hotel restaurant.
 She had cheerfully accepted.
 Bond looked in the mirror of his hotel room to make certain that his black tie was centered in his collar.
-He noticed that he had a white thread on his lapel, and removed it. {hero_lastname} smiled at the elegant figure he presented.
+He noticed that he had a white thread on his lapel, and removed it.
+Bond smiled at the elegant figure he presented.
 As Bond turned to leave the room, the door burst in toward him.
 Three large men leapt through, guns drawn.
 The largest of the men was Le Chiffre, Bond’s recently vanquished opponent.
 As the three men approached him, Bond suddenly whirled around and caught one of the gunmen squarely in the stomach with a well-placed shove of his heel.
 Unfortunately, the second gunman had accurately judged the rest of Bond’s motion.
 He caught Bond’s shoe at the top of its arc and twisted it sharply.
 As he crashed to the ground, Bond rolled agilely and, with a motion in which he took great pride, he righted himself with minimal damage.
 Bond was unharmed, but he was trapped.
 “Search him.” barked Le Chiffre.